jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 When you diverge from a pattern, you are probably not using it right.
 Find a way to keep the use of a pattern clean.
 It is an indication that your separation of concerns is not right or another design mistake.
 Perhaps you are using the wrong pattern, perhaps you are putting the responsibility for something in the wrong spot.

-### Do It Right, Or Don't Do It At All

-This is a phrase that can help you prevent a mess of half-baked things that do not work well on their own, let along work well together.
-This strategy can also be applied to whole features, but also separate classes and methods.
-If you do not have the time to program it right, you have several options.
-For instance postpone until you do have time or find an alternative that offers limited capabilities, but still does what it says on the tin.
-Still better than half-baked stuff.
-Do not litter the code with all sorts of stuff that does not work.

-### Double Stitch

-'A double stitch holds better.'
-Can also be expressed as: 'one hand washes the other'.

-Combatting a problem by implementing security against it at multiple levels.
-Sometimes this protects against a problem better, but on the other hand, you introduce spread responsibility and potentially code repetition.

-Here is an example.
-Say there is a process that writes away data.
-The process is in principle responsible for writing away correct data, but the validation part of the architecture may guard the overall rules.
-This means the intricacies around the correct data is noticable in both the process and the validation, so if one of these subsystems contains a programming error, the other subsystem acts as a fail safe.

-If the correctness of data is described by trivial rules, you might not say there is a spread responsibility and rather call it a double-stitched solution.
-But if writing away correct data and checking the correctness of that data is very intricate, you may be repeating significant logic, which does lead to spread responsibility and code repetition.
-So even though that solution is safer because of double-stitchedness, it is unsafe due to excessive code repetition.
-This goes to show that it all depends on the situation what the best strategy is.

 ### Featuritis

 `< TODO: Describe. >`